1 Pedro 1:1

-Manmade religions tell you what you must do to earn divine favor.
-In contrast, the gospel announces something that has been done.
-Reconciliation, acceptance, and forgiveness are not rewards to earn, but gifts to receive.
-You are not blessed for what you do but on account of what Christ has done.
+Manmade religion tells you what to do; the gospel announces what has been done.
+Reconciliation, acceptance, and forgiveness are not rewards to earn, but gifts to receive on account of what Christ has done.

 (e) The Holy Spirit or the Spirit of Christ (1 Pet.
 1:11) or the Spirit of glory (1 Pet.
 4:14).
 Peter heard the Lord promise that the Father would send the Holy Spirit (John 14:26), and Peter was present on the Day of Pentecost when the Holy Spirit came (Acts 2:1–4).

 (f) Angels.
-The prophets looked forward and the angels looked down to see the marvellous rescue plan that God had for us.
+The prophets looked forward and the angels looked down to see the marvelous rescue plan that God had prepared for us.

 1 Peter 1:13

 Therefore, prepare your minds for action, keep sober in spirit, fix your hope completely on the grace to be brought to you at the revelation of Jesus Christ.

 (uma) Prepare your minds for action.
 Don’t be passive but put your faith to work.
 Fortify your mind with the promises of God so that you may walk in newness of life and participate in his divine nature (2 Pet.
 1:4).